prahahackers24/scaffold/README.md

 ### Uniswap Foundation - Hook Features

 We customized the PoolSwapTest.sol to create the PoolBatchSwapTest contract, enabling efficient batch token swaps using the IPoolManager interface.
 This contract processes multiple swap parameters in a single transaction, making the process more gas-efficient.
-This solution is not only useful for our platform, but is a showcase the novel applications of batch swapping that are possible on Uniswap.
+This solution is not only useful for our platform, but also showcases the novel applications of batch swapping that are possible on Uniswap.

 ### The Graph - Best New Subgraph